 This uncertainty causes a real problem for the reporting accountant particularly in an audit situation when they are trying to form an opinion that the accounts are free from material error.
 This is very difficult to do when no one is entirely sure what the correct treatment is.

-Another dispute is needed to test the position again and remove the uncertainty.
+Another service charge dispute is needed to test the position again and remove the uncertainty.

 Can we recover company administration costs through the service charges?